Sorry, you need to enable JavaScript to visit this website.

 • Unrecaptured section 1250 gain from selling section 1250 real property: maximum 25% rate

-Just like you’ll pay taxes on your capital gains, you can also save on taxes with your capital losses.
+Just like capital gains may be taxed, capital losses could be used to reduce tax liability.
 First, you can use your capital losses to offset your capital gains.
-For example, if you have a $100 capital gain on one asset and a $100 capital loss on another, the two will offset each other, and you won’t owe any taxes.
+For example, if you have a $100 capital gain on one asset and a $100 capital loss on another, the two will offset, and no taxes will be owed.

-The IRS also allows you to claim up to $3,000 in losses that exceed your capital gains Finally, you can carry forward your unused capital losses to help offset capital gains in future years.
+The IRS also allows you to claim up to $3,000 in capital losses that exceed your capital gains.
+Finally, you could be able to carry forward your unused capital losses to help offset capital gains in future years.3

 Read more: What are short-term capital gains taxes?